krancour/brignext/PROPOSAL.md

 utilize its secrets, any encryption must be reversible such that the original, cleartext value is available to workers and jobs in the course of event-handling.
 This being the case, secure storage of encrypted project-level secrets is a necessity.
-Implementing this would onerous once factors such as periodic key rotation have been accounted for and maintainers do not wish to undertake this.
+Implementing this would prove onerous once factors such as periodic key rotation have been accounted for and the author does not wish to undertake this.
 On the surface, delegating secret storage to a managed service such as Azure Key Vault or similar may appear easy and attractive, but would increase the operational footprint of Brigade's infrastructure dependencies and